fummicc1/SimpleRoulette/README.md

 ## Usage

 `RouletteModel.start` function immediately start roulette.
-Please specify the duration of roulette rotation at `automaticallyStopAfter: Double` parameter.
+If you would stop roulette automatically, please specify the duration in seconds of rotation at `automaticallyStopAfter: Double?` parameter.
+Default value of `automaticallyStopAfter` is nil which means that roulette continues rotating unless you call `RouletteModel.stop` method.

 ## Documentation